 - An exhibit about Augustin-Jean Fresnel, known for inventing the reflective/refractive Fresnel lens and for pioneering the use of “stepped” lenses to extend the visibility of lighthouses, saving unknown numbers of lives at sea.

-- A replica of a uniform and hat that would have been worn by the men of United States Lighthouse Service.
+- A replica of a uniform that would have been worn by the men of United States Lighthouse Service.

 - The brass fog bell that was located at the Pierhead Light at the entrance of the Milwaukee Harbor from 1892 -1962.

 - A traveling library from 1893 with the original books that were carried from lighthouse to lighthouse by the USLHS tenders who supplied the light stations around Lake Michigan.

 - A Lyle gun used in the rescue of mariners from ships that ran aground and a panel describing how the rescue was performed.